Alleged burglar claims there was 'free garage sale'

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Dunedin man accused of taking a haul of items, including a dryer and sofa, from a garage in Caversham claimed there was a "free garage sale" sign outside.
+A man accused of taking a haul of items, including a dryer and sofa, from a garage claimed there was a "free garage sale" sign outside.

-Senior Sergeant Craig Dinnissen, of Dunedin, said the man was alleged to have rummaged through a garage on Thorn St.
+Senior Sergeant Craig Dinnissen, of Dunedin, said the man was alleged to have rummaged through a garage on Thorn St in Caversham, Dunedin.

 He is alleged to have taken a dryer, sofa, chilly bin and four tyres.